Angels & Demons (film): Plot

-As Richter confiscates Dr. Silvano's journals, Vetra is convinced he is a conspirator.
-She and Langdon storm Castel Sant'Angelo, finding the assassin's lair, the four brands, and deduce that a missing fifth one is meant for McKenna.
+When Richter confiscates Dr. Silvano's journals, Vetra believes he is involved.
+She and Langdon storm Castel Sant'Angelo, the assassin's lair, find the four brands, and deduce a missing fifth one is meant for McKenna.
 The assassin confronts them, but leaves them both unharmed.
-He insists "men of God" hired him and warns them to "be careful".
+He insists clergy hired him, suggesting they "be careful".

 The assassin's anonymous contact guides him to a bomb-rigged escape car.
 Langdon and Vetra find a secret passageway to the Vatican, warning the Swiss Guard of McKenna's fate.
 They find Richter hovering over a branded McKenna.
-Richter and Archbishop Simeon, another alleged conspirator, are shot and killed by the Swiss Guard.
+The Swiss Guard shoot and kill him and alleged co-conspirator Archbishop Simeon.
 Langdon retrieves a key from the dying Richter's hand.

-The antimatter container is found in Saint Peter's tomb, due to detonate in five minutes.
-As the cold temperature has prematurely drained the battery keeping the antimatter in suspension, it will not last through midnight.
-So, former helicopter pilot McKenna seizes the canister, piloting a helicopter into the sky, parachuting out seconds before the antimatter detonates.
-The explosion unleashes a powerful, blinding shockwave throughout Vatican City, but no one dies and the Church is saved.
-Hailed as a hero, there are calls for him to be elected pope by acclamation.
+The antimatter container is found in Saint Peter's tomb, set to detonate in five minutes.
+As the cold temperature has prematurely drained the battery keeping the antimatter in suspension, it will not reach midnight.
+So, former helicopter pilot McKenna flies the canister into the sky, parachuting out seconds before the antimatter detonates.
+This unleashes a powerful, blinding shockwave throughout Vatican City, but no one dies and the Church is saved.
+Hailed a hero, there are calls to elect him pope by acclamation.

-Silvano's journals show he watched the Pope with hidden security cameras for medical reasons.
-Using Richter's key, Langdon and Vetra find footage showing McKenna masterminded the attacks.
-As the Pope invited Silvano to publicly present the antimatter as proof of a divine power, to bridge the gap between religion and science and potentially end the conflict between them, McKenna considered this blasphemy.
-So, he orchestrated Pius XVI's death by hiring the assassin to have himself elected as pope, while making the Illuminati the scapegoat.
-When the evidence is shown to the conclave, McKenna commits suicide via self-immolation.
+Langdon and Vetra discover Silvano's journals reference hidden security cameras monitoring the Pope for medical reasons.
+With Richter's key, they find footage showing McKenna masterminded the attacks.
+He orchestrated Pius XVI's death, as the latter wanted the antimatter to be publicly presented as proof of a divine power using science.
+Considering this blasphemy, McKenna hired the assassin to get him elected pope, making the Illuminati the scapegoat.
+When the conclave sees the evidence, McKenna immolates himself to avoid arrest.

-The following morning, Cardinal Baggia is elected pope.
-He takes the name Pope Luke, as the biblical Luke was both a doctor and apostle—symbolically bridging the gap between science and religion.
-The Vatican covers up McKenna's treachery by announcing he died from injuries from the parachute landing, leading to calls for sainthood.
-Cardinal Strauss, the Pope's new camerlengo, loans Galileo's book to Langdon in thanks for his help, requesting it be returned to the Vatican upon his death.
-Pope Luke thankful nods to Langdon and Vetra before greeting the masses with the traditional first Urbi et Orbi.
+Cardinal Baggia becomes pope.
+He takes the name Pope Luke, as the biblical Luke was both a doctor and apostle – symbolically bridging the gap between science and religion.
+The Vatican hides McKenna's treachery by announcing parachute landing injury complications killed him, leading to calls for sainthood.
+Cardinal Strauss, the Pope's new camerlengo, loans Galileo's book to Langdon in thanks, requesting its return upon his death.
+Pope Luke thankfully nods to Langdon and Vetra before greeting the masses with the traditional first Urbi et Orbi.